terrenceshi/portfolio_3d/README.md

     - The alternative is to have an earnest article and let the user be able to scroll in CS (con is lack of monster model)

 Music
- - Figure out how to implement player
-    - Could just give footer huge padding when on music page and put player at the bottom, absolute style
+ - Decide if you really want to replan whole structure of project so that player can be absolute
  - Add some cool effects for playing track

 Mobile
  - Not only change width of elements, but also change camera locations of scenes
- - Art: change layout when in mobile
- - CS: figure out how to not spill a shit load of text when screen gets smaller

 Misc
  - Navbar currently gets overlayed when u scroll under it.
 Make it look pretty.
- - Check to see if % padding top works well on desktop
+ - Check to see if vh padding works well on laptop